-In 2013, the Tehachapi-Cummings County Water District delivered imported State Project Water directly from its surface facilities for use within the Tehachapi Basin in the following quantities: for agricultural use 675 acre feet, for municipal/industrial use 419 acre feet and for artificial replenishment 829 acre feet.
+In 2014, the Tehachapi-Cummings County Water District delivered a combination of imported State Project Water and return flow water directly from its surface facilities for use within the Tehachapi Basin in the following quantities: for agricultural use 1,765 acre feet, for municipal/industrial use 280 acre feet and for artificial replenishment 376 acre feet.
 Return flows from imported State Project Water are shown in Figure 5.

 Resolution 20-11 was adopted by the Board of Directors on December 21, 2011.
 This resolution amended the rules and regulations for the sale, use and distribution of water by adopting a new form of Term M&I Agreement for recharge water customers.
-The four new elements of this Term M&I Agreement include: A 10-year term with an evergreen provision, which provides a water supply assurance to the water purveyors so they are able to approve development projects and water supply assessments.
-The contract will have an ultimate termination date of December 31, 2039, concurrent with the expiration of the State Water Project contract; Establishes banked water reserve accounts.
+The four new elements of this Term M&I Agreement include:

+- A 10-year term with an evergreen provision, which provides a water supply assurance to the water purveyors so they are able to approve development projects and water supply assessments.
+The contract will have an ultimate termination date of December 31, 2039, concurrent with the expiration of the State Water Project contract; - Establishes banked water reserve accounts.
 Water purveyors are being asked to put a five-year water supply in the ground, which would be equal to a five-year imported water requirement.
-This can be accumulated over a 10-year period; This agreement also limits the amount of imported water that the District is committed to furnish, by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040; and This agreement also reiterates the District's State Water Project water supply.
+This can be accumulated over a 10-year period; - This agreement also limits the amount of imported water that the District is committed to furnish, by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040; and - This agreement also reiterates the District's policy to meet the present and future needs of its Term M&I Agreement customers from the District's State Water Project water supply.

-Conjunctive use of imported water and groundwater has become a priority issue within the Tehachapi Basin during the last several years.
-The Golden Hills Community Services District had experienced increasing difficulty and costs in meeting California drinking water standards with treatment of imported State Project Water.
-Golden Hills CSD discontinued operation of its freshwater treatment plant as a primary source of potable water in 1994.
+Conjunctive use of imported water and groundwater has become a priority issue within the Tehachapi Basin.
+The Golden Hills Community Services District discontinued operation of its freshwater treatment plant as a primary source of potable water in 1994, due to increasing difficulty and costs in meeting California drinking water standards with treatment of imported State Project Water.
 Golden Hills CSD, the City of Tehachapi and all other purveyors of potable water within the Tehachapi Basin are entirely dependent upon groundwater for domestic use.
 By Resolution TW1-92, a new Paragraph 18 entitled "Artificial Replenishment" was added to the Watermaster's Rules and Regulations setting forth procedures whereby any party may propose and be granted the right to spread imported water and thereafter extract groundwater under such terms and conditions as will protect the rights of other parties and the Tehachapi Basin in general.
 Golden Hills CSD spreads SWP water in its China Hill recharge area.

 In 2001, the District and Golden Hills Community Services District (GHCSD) entered into a letter of intent to enhance the conjunctive use of the State Water Project (SWP) water and native groundwater in the Tehachapi Basin.
-Construction of this project was under way in the fall of 2004 and was completed in June 2005.
+Construction of this project was completed in June 2005.
 The project involves spreading SWP water in the floor of the District's Antelope Dam, recovering such water through a new well located down gradient from Antelope Dam and conveying such water to GHCSD's service area in a new transmission line constructed within the District's mainline easement.
 This project was funded by Proposition 13 funds and local money.